hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/README.md

 # Theory
+Disclaimer: This is unofficial, and just my understanding on how things works.
+I can be wrong.
 MCUboot has some detailed documentation on how it is built, including security features at [MCUboot docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/wrapper.html).
 The nRF Connect SDK also has some information about bootloaders and security at [Secure Boot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html#secure-boot).
 Before reading further, I recommend having a look at the more basic theory under [Bootloader samples](../).